Ethical and Malpractice Policy

 Removal of Published Content

-In exceptional circumstances, iRASD Journal of Energy and Environment (iRASD JEE) reserves the right to remove an article, chapter, book, or other content from the online platforms of the International Research Alliance for Sustainable Development (iRASD).
-Such action may be taken when (i) iiRASD Journal of Energy and Environment (iRASD JEE) has been advised that content is defamatory, infringes a third party’s intellectual property right, right to privacy, or other legal rights, or is otherwise unlawful; (ii) a court or government order has been issued, or is likely to be issued, requiring removal of such content; (iii) content, if acted upon, would pose an immediate and serious risk to health.
+In exceptional circumstances, the iRASD Journal of Management (iRASD-JOM) reserves the right to remove an article, chapter, book, or other content from the online platforms of the International Research Alliance for Sustainable Development (iRASD).
+Such action may be taken when (i) iRASD Journal of Management (iRASD-JOM) has been advised that content is defamatory, infringes a third party’s intellectual property right, right to privacy, or other legal rights, or is otherwise unlawful; (ii) a court or government order has been issued, or is likely to be issued, requiring removal of such content; (iii) content, if acted upon, would pose an immediate and serious risk to health.
 Removal may be temporary or permanent.
 Bibliographic metadata (e.g. title and authors) will be retained and will be accompanied by a statement explaining why the content has been removed.